Welcome to Encatch Docs

 Brand Color

-The main accent color used for buttons, links, and highlights throughout the form.
+The main accent color: it appears on primary actions (for example button backgrounds and key primary text).
 In light mode, choose a vibrant color (e.g. blue #3366CC) that stands out against light backgrounds.
 In dark mode, a lighter shade (e.g. #FBFBFB) works well for contrast on dark backgrounds.

 Brand Color Foreground

-The color of text or icons displayed on top of the brand color.
-This ensures readability when labels, icons, or other content sits on the brand color background.
+The color of text or icons on top of the brand color.
 In light mode, use a light foreground (e.g. #FBFBFB) on a dark brand color; in dark mode, use a dark foreground (e.g. #3366CC) on a light brand color.

 Background Card

-The background color of cards and prominent UI blocks in the form.
-This defines the main surface on which form content sits.
+Background color of cards and prominent UI blocks.
 White (#FFFFFF) is common in light mode; dark grey (#242427) works well in dark mode.

 Foreground Text

-The primary text color for form content, including questions, labels, and body text.
-Use dark grey or black (e.g. #242427) in light mode and light grey or white (e.g. #FBFBFB) in dark mode for clear legibility.
+Primary text color for questions, labels, and body text.
+Dark grey or black (e.g. #242427) in light mode; light grey or white (e.g. #FBFBFB) in dark mode.

 Overlay

-The color of the overlay that appears behind the form when it opens as a modal or popup.
-This layer sits between the form and the page content.
-White (#FFFFFF) in light mode and dark grey (#242427) in dark mode are typical choices.
+Color of the layer behind the form when it opens as a modal or popup.
+White (#FFFFFF) in light mode and dark grey (#242427) in dark mode are typical.

 Secondary Color & Secondary Foreground

-Secondary Color defines the background for secondary buttons, tabs, and other supporting elements.
-Light grey (#F6F6F7) in light mode and dark grey (#46464B) in dark mode are common.
-Secondary Foreground is the text or icon color on those backgrounds—typically your brand color in light mode and light grey in dark mode.
+Secondary Color is for secondary buttons, tabs, and supporting surfaces.
+Secondary Foreground is text or icons on those surfaces—often a strong dark (#000000) in light mode and light grey or white in dark mode.

 Muted & Muted Foreground

-Muted is used for backgrounds of less prominent or disabled elements, such as placeholder areas or inactive UI.
-Muted Foreground applies to secondary text, hints, and captions.
-Use medium grey (#8C8C92) in light mode and lighter grey (#B3B3B8) in dark mode for clear hierarchy.
+Muted backs less prominent or inactive UI.
+Muted Foreground is for secondary text and hints.
+Medium grey (#8C8C92) in light mode and lighter grey (#B3B3B8) in dark mode are common.

 Accent & Accent Foreground